Import Alert 72-07

 Recommendations for additions to the Red List should be forwarded to the Division of Import Operations (DIO) when poultry jerky-type pet treat are found through laboratory analysis to contain the antibiotics and/or antivirals listed below.
 DIO will coordinate a review of all recommendations for addition to DWPE with FDA's Center for Veterinary Medicine (CVM).

-In order to secure release of an entry that has been detained, the importer should provide results of a third-party laboratory analysis, which verifies the product does not contain the following antibiotics and/or antivirals referenced in the Red List or the level detected is within an established tolerance level (i.e. sulfaquinaxaline).
+In order to secure release of an individual shipment subject to DWPE under this import alert, the owner, consignee and/or another responsible party to the affected goods should provide evidence which demonstrates that the product does not contain the following antibiotics and/or antivirals referenced in the Red List or the level detected is within an established tolerance level (i.e., sulfaclozine (a.k.a. sulfachloropyrazine), sulfaquinoxaline).

 Antibiotics